zakdances/ReactiveBurrito/README.md

-ReactiveKit (project discontinued, was a tool to assist with functional programming)
+ReactiveKit (project discontinued, was a compendium to help with functional programming using ReactCocoa)
 ===========

 An easy-to-use collection of all [ReactiveCocoa projects](github.com/ReactiveCocoa).